-As they gathered and cooked, no one looked relaxed.
+Though they gathered and cooked in relative peace, no one looked relaxed.
 An air of suspicion hung around their camps.
-They seemed to speak quietly to one another, leaning in to be heard, and the Humans on the border set their tents facing parallel to the Elven border so that they didn't have to look directly at them but still were able to keep an eye out for trouble.
+They seemed to speak quietly to one another, leaning in to be heard.
+The Humans on the border set their tents facing parallel to the Elven border so they didn't have to look at their neighbors.
+However, they were still able to keep an eye out for trouble.
 The Elves did the same.
 The tension between the two camps was obvious, even from my vantage point.
 So much distrust in one small place.

 "Let's go see what kind of trouble we can get into today," I said.